moodle-an-hochschulen/moodle-theme_boost_union/README.md

 With these settings, you can overwrite the activity icon colors which are used within courses.

+#### Tab "E-Mail branding"

+In this tab, you find a feature which you can use to apply branding to all E-Mails which Moodle is sending out.

+Please note: This is an advanced functionality which uses some workarounds to provide E-Mail branding options.
+Please follow the instructions closely.

 #### Tab "Resources"

 ##### Additional resources